 • Document the discussion, have the employee sign it and placed on their file

-• Let the employee know what will happen if the problematic behaviour continues, in other words provide them with a warning
+• Let the employee know what will happen if the problematic behaviour continues.
+In other words, provide them with a warning

-Reality is that acceptable behaviour is subjective depending on the circumstances:
+Acceptable behaviour is subjective depending on the circumstances:

 For example:

-One of my clients employed a variety of people from various countries, religions, genders and education levels in their logistics team.
-There was one group of Pacific Islanders including Maoris, Tongans, Fijians, Samoans and others of the Region who all played Rugby and had a friendly rivalry.
-Often they would play a social game of pass the Rugby ball outside the Logistics building during breaks and down time.
-They would yell out to each other things like: “Pass it to me you blxxdy Coconut”, Oye you Black Basxerxd and so on with none of them taking offence.
+One of my clients employed a variety of people from various countries.
+And different religions, and genders.
+As well as education levels.
+Within their warehouse operations and logistics.
+There was one group of South Pacific Islanders.
+That included Māori’s, Tongans, Fijians, and Samoans.
+As well as others of the South Pacific Region.
+They all played Rugby.
+And had friendly rivalry.
+Often, they would play a social game of pass the Rugby ball.
+Outside the Warehouse during breaks.
+And on down time.
+They would yell out to each other things like: “Pass it to me you blxxdy Coconut.
+Or Oye you Black Bastxxxd and similar expressions with none of them taking offence.

 In conclusion:

-If you like this article you might also like:
+If you like this article, you might also like:

-Emotional Intelligence
+√ Emotional Intelligence

-Stress Less
+√ Stress Less

-9 Ways to deal with difficult employees
+√ 9 Ways to deal with difficult employees